kyma-project/community/sig-and-wg/wg-prow/threat-modelling.md

--- Project owners will have access to the secrets in cloud storage -- Project owners will have access to the build logs -- Project owners will have access to the dynamicly created K8s clusters and VMs -- VMs might have network access to other VMs not related to the prow setup
+-- Project owners will have access to the secrets in cloud storage -- Project owners will have access to the build logs -- Project owners will have access to the dynamicly created K8s clusters and VMs -- VMs might have network access to other VMs not related to the prow setup (if we are not using own project, we need to create VMs in dedicated network)
 - Enable audit logs on prow cluster with storage on google cloud storage
 - Assure that jobs have no access to API server
 - Try to not inject any secrets to the jobs for example to avoid having them in logs.
-Use at least dedicated logic (plugin, script library of buildpack...) to process secrets so that risk of exposure gets lowered
+Use at least dedicated logic (plugin, script library of buildpack...) to process secrets so that risk of exposure gets lowered.
+Alternatively you could find a way to post-process the logs like it is done in jenkins.
 - Dynamic cluster and VMs must be of temporary nature, assure cleanup of them even if related job gets killed unexpected for example by having periodic job running for cleanup
 - As Docker-in-docker gets used for the jobs, a cleanup is required for images/containers, assure cleanup of them even if related job gets killed unexpected for example by having periodic job running for cleanup
+- Assure that port exposure for a job pod is not supported to reduce attack vector
+- Assure that used google service account have minimal privilieges